When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Adapting to varying dataset consistency

 \section{Adapting to varying dataset consistency}

-\begin{observation} The average improvement in performance of \model over best \htsf baselines is 72\% higher for weakly consistent datasets over its improvement for strongly consistent datasets. \end{observation} Since most previous state-of-art models assume datasets to be strongly consistent, deviations to this assumptions can cause under-performance when used with weakly consistent datasets.
-This is evidenced in Table \ref{tab:tab1} where some of the baselines like \mint and \erm that explicitly optimize for hierarchical coherency perform worse than even \camul, which does not leverage hierarchical relations, in \symp and \fbsymp.
-Overall, we found that for weakly consistent datasets, \model provides a much larger 93\% average improvement in CRPS scores over best \htsf baselines compared to 54\% average improvement for strongly consistent datasets.
+\begin{observation} The average improvement in performance of \model over best forecasting baselines is 72\% higher for weakly consistent datasets over its improvement for strongly consistent datasets. \end{observation} Since most previous state-of-art models assume datasets to be strongly consistent, deviations to this assumptions can cause under-performance when used with weakly consistent datasets.
+This is evidenced in Table \ref{tab:tab1} where some of the baselines like \mint and \erm that explicitly optimize for hierarchical consistency perform worse than even \camul, which does not leverage hierarchical relations, in \symp and \fbsymp.
+Overall, we found that for weakly consistent datasets, \model provides a much larger 93\% average improvement in CRPS scores over the best baselines compared to 54\% average improvement for strongly consistent datasets.
 These improvements are more pronounced at non-leaf nodes of hierarchy where \model improves by 2.8 times for \symp and 9.2 times for \fbsymp.
-This is because \htsf baselines which assume strong consistency do not adapt to noise at leaf nodes that compound to errors at higher levels of hierarchy.
+This is because the baselines which assume strong consistency do not adapt to noise at leaf nodes that compound to errors at higher levels of hierarchy.

-\begin{observation} \model's approach to parameter sharing and soft coherency regularization helps adapt to varying hierarchical consistency. \end{observation} We observe that that best performing variant for strongly consistent datasets in \pglobal which is trained with both likelihood and Distributional Coherency loss (Table \ref{tab:tab1}).
+\begin{observation} \model's approach to parameter sharing and soft consistency regularization helps adapt to varying hierarchical consistency. \end{observation} We observe that that best performing variant for strongly consistent datasets in \pglobal which is trained with both likelihood loss and \sdcr (Table \ref{tab:tab1}).
 But its performance severely degrades for weakly consistent datasets since sharing all model parameters across all time-series makes it inflexible to model patterns and deviations specific to individual nodes.
 In contrast, \finetune and \nocoherent performs the best among variants for weakly consistent datasets since they train separate sets of decoder parameters for each node.
-But they perform poorly for strongly consistent datasets since they don't leverage Distributional Coherency effectively. \model combines the flexible parameter learning of \finetune and leverage Distributional Coherency to jointly optimize the parameters like \pglobal providing comparable performance to best variants over all datasets.
+But they perform poorly for strongly consistent datasets since they don't leverage Distributional Consistency effectively. \model combines the flexible parameter learning of \finetune and leverage Distributional Consistency to jointly optimize the parameters like \pglobal providing comparable performance to best variants over all datasets.